jimhigson/oboe.js-website/content/why.md

 server which intentionally never completes the response.
 Below there is a slightly different case: data which streams but will eventually complete.

-Streaming techniques such as Websockets work around caching and proxies.
+Streaming techniques such as Websockets employ workarounds to avoid caches and proxies.
-Oboe.js is different; by taking a REST-based approach to streaming it remains compatible with HTTP intermediaries such as caches.
+Oboe.js is different; by taking a REST-based approach to streaming it remains compatible with HTTP intermediaries and can take advantage of caches to better distribute the content.

 The visualisation below is based on [a cartogram taken from Wikipedia](http://en.wikipedia.org/wiki/File:Cartogram%E2%80%942012_Electoral_Vote.svg)